ongyimeng/Associations_with_rails/README.md

-Attended and Upcoming events with date filter does not work .event_date does not display in the view for some weird reason
+1)Attended and Upcoming events with date filter does not work 2).event_date does not display in the view for some weird reason